Intrinsic Geometry-Based Angular Covariance: A Novel Framework for Nonparametric Changepoint Detection in Meteorological Data: Change in mean direction of toroidal data

 Then, with the proper embedding of Skorohod topology in $D[0,1]$ \cite[see][Ch.
-3]{billingsley2013convergence}, under the null hypothesis, $H_{0}$, and as $n \rightarrow \infty$, the process $U_n(u)$ converges weakly to $B_{0}(u),$ where $B_{0}(u)$ is the standard Brownian bridge on $[0,1].$ Hence, we get the following lemma.
+3]{billingsley2013convergence}, under the null hypothesis, $H_{0}$, and as $n \rightarrow \infty$, the process $U_Q^{(n)}(u)$ converges weakly to $B_{0}(u),$ where $B_{0}(u)$ is the standard Brownian bridge on $[0,1].$ Now, we can compute the upper-$\alpha$ value, $k_{\alpha},$ from the above limiting random variable $K_\infty$ of the test statistic, $\mathcal{M}_n$ (see Lemma-\ref{bbridge_lemma_torus}).
+The corresponding large sample approximation is discussed in Section-\ref{simulation}.